Attano/l4d2-tourney-rules/rules_EQLeague.md

 #####6.6 Cheating

-Any act of cheating (which includes any form of aim assistance, wallhacking, mathacking, speedhacking and more) will result in the offending individual player being banned from the remainder of the league regardless of whether it occurred during an official match or outside of it.
-If more than one player from the same team has been caught cheating during the duration of the league, then the entire team will be disqualified from the league.
-Any loopholes that are exercised due to potential lack of clarification in the rules and which the admins deem to be a violation of this rule, will be discussed and decided upon to the discretion of the league directors, while reserving the right to hand out similar penalties.
+Any act of cheating (which includes any form of aim assistance, wallhacking, mathacking, speedhacking and more) will result in the offending individual player being banned from the remainder of the tournament regardless of whether it occurred during an official match or outside of it.
+If more than one player from the same team has been caught cheating during the duration of the tournament, then the entire team will be disqualified from the tournament.
+Any loopholes that are exercised due to potential lack of clarification in the rules and which the admins deem to be a violation of this rule, will be discussed and decided upon to the discretion of the tournament directors, while reserving the right to hand out similar penalties.

+#####6.7 POV Status
+Any player who is marked with POV status by the admins, is mandatorily required to stream all of the tournament matches they compete in, with lagless synchronisation and a virtual on-screen keyboard.
+Failure to comply with this rule will result in a punishment which will be decided at the admins' discretion.

 ##Section 7: Behavior and etiquette

 #####7.1 Conduct
 Players are expected to conduct themselves politely and professionally during the match.
-Abusive or harassing conduct toward other players, spectators, or league administrators will not be tolerated.
+Abusive or harassing conduct toward other players, spectators, or tournament administrators will not be tolerated.

 #####7.2 Sound effects
 Players may not use console commands or radial menus to trigger